 We believe that North Carolina must blaze a trail in its efforts to improve student academic achievement and well-being by eliminating the use of personal communication devices in schools.
-Let's give our students eight hours a day Monday through Friday when they can focus on being students, engaging actively with their friends and teachers in-person without the constant pressure of a device.
+Let's give our students eight hours a day Monday through Friday where they can focus on being students, engaging actively with their friends and teachers in-person without the constant pressure of a device.
 Our students most certainly deserve it.

-Sydney Batch Senate Democratic Leader Senate District 17, Wake County william Insiter
+Sydney Batch Senate Democratic Leader North Carolina Senate

-North Carolina Senate